- Roddis v Sheffield Hallam Part 1

 - Roddis v Sheffield Hallam Part 6

 On March 23 this year, Employment Appeal Judge Mary Stacey overturned two previous Employment Tribunal rulings that my claim against Sheffield Hallam University of less favourable treatment as a part time employee could not be heard.
-In what looks set to be a judgment with wider import – given widespread use by universities and colleges of zero hour and other contracts designed to bypass Part-time Employees (Prevention of Less Favourable Treatment) Regulations 2000 and Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002 – Judge Stacey ruled that those earlier Tribunals had erred in concluding that my zero hour contract was of a different type to that of my full time comparator, and on that basis dismissing my claim.
+In a judgment with wider import – given widespread use by universities and colleges of contracts designed to bypass Part-time Employees (Prevention of Less Favourable Treatment) Regulations 2000 and Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002 – Stacey ruled that, in dismissing my claim, those earlier Tribunals had erred in finding my zero hour contract of a different type to that of my full time comparator.

-After months of waiting, Judge Stacey’s written reasons were published in late May, and can now be viewed in their entirety by all interested members of the public.
+Judge Stacey’s written reasons were published in late May, and can now be viewed in their entirety by the public.

-They have attracted much comment, in particular from legal firms specialising in employment law.
-A search on “Roddis v Sheffield Hallam”, besides eliciting both the Written Reasons and my own writings on this site, returns many instances of professional observation on the case’s significance.
+They have drawn much comment, in particular by legal firms specialising in employment law.
+A search on “Roddis v Sheffield Hallam” returns many instances of professional observation on the case’s significance.